How To Get A Matte Finish On Resin

 Why would someone want a matte finish on resin?

-While resin is indeed known for its high gloss finish, there are several reasons why someone might want to achieve a matte finish instead.
+While resin is known for its high gloss finish, there are several reasons why someone might want to have a matte finish instead.

 1. Personal Style